 Children and young people’s workforce

-The Children and Young People Transforming Care Workforce Report and Recommendations – to understand what staff need to know to support children and young people with a learning disability, autism or both.
+The Children and Young People Transforming Care Workforce Report and Recommendations – to understand what staff need to know to support children and young people with a learning disability, autistic people or both.
 The report includes:

 - A skills matrix setting out the range and level of skills required in services, and including case studies showing how it can be used.

-- Recommendations for next steps in developing the workforce for children and young people with learning disability and/or autism.
+- Recommendations for next steps in developing the workforce for children and young people with learning disability, autistic people or both.

-Allied health professionals are people who work as Physiotherapists, Speech and Language Therapist, Occupational Therapists, Art Therapists or Podiatrist.
-They are part of teams delivering learning disability and autism services
+Allied Health Professionals (AHP) are people who work as physiotherapists, speech and language therapists, occupational therapists, art therapists or podiatrists.
+They are part of teams delivering learning disability and autism services.

-Scoping the contribution of Allied Health Professionals to the delivery of New Models of Care - a small study looking at how allied health professionals can help provide new learning disability and autism services.
+Scoping the contribution of AHPs to the delivery of new models of care - a small study looking at how they can help provide new learning disability and autism services.